On the Brownian separable permuton

 \section{Introduction}

 For $n\geq 1$, let $\perms_n$ be the set of permutations of $\llbracket 1,n\rrbracket$, and $\perms = \sqcup_{n\geq 1}\perms_n$.
 We use the one line notation $\sigma = (\sigma(1)\,\sigma(2)\,\cdots\, \sigma(n))$ for $\sigma \in \perms_n$.
 A \emph{pattern} in a permutation $\sigma\in \perms_n$ induced by the indices $1\leq i_1<\ldots i_k \leq n$ is the permutation $\pi \in \perms_k$ that is order-isomorphic to the word $(\sigma(i_1),\ldots,\sigma(i_k))$.
 The \emph{density} of the pattern $\pi\in \perms_k$ in $\sigma\in \perms_n$ is the proportion of increasing $k$-uples in $\llbracket 1,n\rrbracket$ that induce $\pi$ in $\sigma$.
 A \emph{class} of permutations is a subset of $\perms$ that is stable by pattern extraction, and is characterized by the pattern avoidance of some minimal family of permutations called its \textit{basis} \cite[5.1.2]{Bona}.
 There is a large literature on the asymptotics of the pattern densities and diagram shape of a large typical permutation in several classes.
 This type of results can, to some extent, be encoded as convergence to a \emph{permuton}.
-In \cite{main} (to which we refer the reader for an extensive review of literature), Bassino \emph{et. al.} studied the class of \emph{separable permutations} and showed the convergence, of a uniform large separable permutation to a \emph{Brownian separable permuton}, and the present paper is a detailed study of this object.
+In \cite{main} (to which we refer the reader for an extensive review of literature), Bassino, Bouvel, F\'eray, Gerin and Pierrot studied the class of \emph{separable permutations} and showed the convergence of a uniform large separable permutation to a \emph{Brownian separable permuton}, of which the present paper is a detailed study.
 Let us start with a few definitions.